South Willamette

 No prior experience necessary, but we do need to understand the interest/commitment of potential applicants.
 Goodfoot has a desire to work with individuals who are seriously exploring farming as an occupation.

-Preferred qualities include a high attention to detail, ability to manage competing priorities, self-organized, strategic thinker, systems thinker, high degree of professionalism in work and person, excellent communicator, and an interest in meeting people where they are at.
+Preferred qualities include a high attention to detail, ability to manage competing priorities, being self-organized, a strategic thinker and systems thinker, having a high degree of professionalism in work and person, excellent communication skills, and an interest in meeting people where they are at.

 EQUITY AND INCLUSION